 How does this work?
 All of the apps below have the same function — they find passwords of open networks or ones that aren’t adequately protected.
 Usually, the content is user-generated.
 It means that users themselves add and share the credentials of the available networks.

-However, before I go on, I have to warn you that free things typically come with a non-financial cost.
-That is until hackers get a hold of your bank account information through unprotected networks.
+However, before I go on, I have to warn you that free things typically come with a less obvious cost.
+For example, hackers can steal your bank account information through unprotected networks.

 Such online dangers are avoidable as long as you don’t log in to your bank account or share sensitive material while on public Wi-Fi.
 If constantly looking over your shoulder sounds tiring, stick with a VPN like Surfshark instead.
 It will do all the protective work for you.

-To answer the question of what is the best free Wi-Fi app, I present you with four options.
+To answer what is the best free Wi-Fi app, I present you with four options.

-Wi-Fi Free Spot: The best choice for the USA
+Wi-Fi Free Spot: the best choice for the US

-Wi-Fi Free Spot offers you a list of every available public location (by state > city/town > place).
+Wi-Fi Free Spot lists every available public location (by state > city/town > place).
 You’ll need an internet connection to access the directory for the first time.
-Don’t get turned off by the design of their website.
+Don’t get turned off by the website design.
 While it is a little outdated, you’ll find that its information is valuable.
-You can get to it by clicking here.

 Features:

 This app offers a significant number of free Wi-Fi spots located all around the world.
 You’ll be able to find free Wi-Fi in different airports, hotels, villages, towns, and cities.
-Wi-Fi Map is available for Windows users by accessing their website.
+Wi-Fi Map is available for Windows users.
 You can also download this app for Android and iOS operating systems.
 A paid Pro version is also available, allowing you to download an offline free Wi-Fi map.
 What’s more, the app allows you to share your internet with Facebook friends.

 Features: